shaarli/Shaarli/doc/md/Podman.md

 podman volume create shaarli-data podman volume create shaarli-cache

+# Since the NGINX process in the container is running with UID 100 and GID 101 the
+# UID and GID for the volumes just created have to adjusted in the user namespace.
+# For detailed information see podman-unshare(1).
+podman unshare chown 100:101 -R \
+            .local/share/containers/storage/volumes/shaarli-{cache,data}

 # create a new container using the Shaarli image
 # --detach: run the container in background
 # --name: name of the created container/instance